 At Illumio, we offer a Zero Trust Segmentation solution that can be helpful to organizations of all sizes who are looking to get started on their Zero Trust journey.
 Here are 10 ways that Illumio provides a superior Zero Trust Segmentation experience.

-Illumio scales up to 200,000 managed workloads or over 700,000 unmanaged workloads.
-And these workloads can be in the cloud, on-premises, and in hybrid environments.
+Illumio has demonstrated exceptional scalability with deployments managing hundreds of thousands of workloads and beyond.
+These workloads can be in the cloud, on-premise, and in hybrid environments.
 Illumio supports some of the largest microsegmentation installations in production anywhere, providing the most comprehensive protection available anywhere against ransomware.

 2. Single Pane of Visibility

 You can't remediate what you can't see.
 The more platforms supported translates into a more comprehensive single pane of visibility.
 Illumio's wide range of platforms and single pane of visibility greatly improves your security posture and ability to prevent and respond rapidly to cyberattacks.

 Illumio is able to offer a single pane of visibility enabling Zero Trust Segmentation because it supports cloud, virtual machines, hybrid and on-premises environments.
 This includes a wide range of platforms and environments including Windows, Linux, AIX, Solaris, Kubernetes, OpenShift, VMware, AWS, Azure, Google Cloud Platform (GCP), IBM, and Oracle.

 With Illumio, organizations can define and enforce Zero Trust Segmentation policies that take effect everywhere: on-premises, on third-party cloud platforms, at remote locations such as home offices, and in IoT environments.
 For example, Illumio's integration with Cylera helps extend visibility into IoT environments like medical devices.

 Unlike other platforms, Illumio provides a comprehensive solution that protects most environments against ransomware and other forms of cyberattack.